pachyderm/pachyderm/examples/spouts/spout101/README.md

 that polls for new data at a consistent time interval might not be an optimal solution.

 A spout pipeline has three major differences from regular pipelines:
-- it runs continuously, waiting for new events from any subscribed queues
+- it runs continuously,
+waiting for new events from any subscribed queues
 - it does not take an input repo.
 Instead, it consumes messages from a third-party messaging system.
 - `pfs/out` is not directly accessible.
+To write into your output repo, you will need to use the `put file` API call via:
+    - the CLI (`pachctl put file`)
+    - one of the Pachyderm's SDKs
-You will need to use `pachctl put file` to write into your output repo.
-In this example, we have used the `pachyderm-python` library.
+(like the ones for golang or Python - in this example, we have used the `pachyderm-python` library.)
+    - or your own API client.

 You configure a spout in the